SLKone/SLKone.github.io/_articles/Finance-Does-Not-Need-Better-AI-Prompts-It-Needs-Better-Controls.md

 - Organizing forecast inputs.
 - Performing a first pass through supporting documents.

 These processes have identifiable inputs, reviewers, exceptions, and measures of quality.
+Turn one into a dependable workflow and you should be able to point to concrete operating assets:

+- A reusable assignment brief built around the decision.
+- An approved-source list with clear period, version, entity, and scope rules.
+- A validation checklist covering reconciliations, evidence, and materiality.
+- An exception report that makes missing inputs and failed checks visible.
+- A named human reviewer and an explicit approval boundary.
+- Measures for total cycle time, rework, accuracy, and decision usefulness.

+That is the difference between a prompt that happens to work and a process the finance team can run repeatedly.

 Finance teams already know how to manage work where accuracy matters.
 We do not need to abandon that discipline to use AI.
-We need to extend it.

-The practical discipline is straightforward:

-- **Brief the work around the decision.**
-- **Define the checks before execution.**
-- **Limit what the tool can do without approval.**
+We need to extend it: brief the work around the decision, define the checks before execution, limit what the tool can do without approval, and make failure visible.
-- **Make missing information and failed controls visible.**
-- **When the context goes bad, cut your losses and start over.**

-The teams that do this well will get more than better AI-generated content.
-They will build faster, more reliable ways of working.
+**The teams that do this well will get more than better AI-generated content.
+They will build faster, more reliable ways of working—and they will know whether the speed advantage survives the full assignment.**

-SLKone helps finance and leadership teams identify where AI can improve real operating work, then design the data, controls, workflows, and adoption path around it.
-Learn more about our [AI Enablement work](/services/digital-strategy-and-technology/genai-readiness) or start with a [Business Value Assessment](/business-value-assessment).
+If your team has recurring finance work that consumes time but cannot tolerate unchecked output, treat it as a workflow-design problem rather than a prompt-writing exercise.
+SLKone works with finance and leadership teams to define the decision, map the sources, build the controls, implement the workflow, and measure whether it reduces cycle time and rework without weakening decision quality.
+[Discuss the workflow with SLKone](/contact).